 LAT 1004 Roman History: The Fall of the Roman Republic.

-Students taking Latin and Greek and Roman Civilization will, in place of LAT 1004, read Cicero In Catilinam I.
+Students taking Latin and Greek and Roman Civilization will, in place of LAT 1004, read extra passages from Cicero Letters (ed.
+Shackleton Bailey, CUP).

 Mode B (LAT 1001)

 This course is intended only for students who have done little or no Latin previously.